 Sedimentation tanks are designed to reduce the velocity of the flow of water so that the suspended particles get settled under the action of gravity.

 2.1.
 Plain Sedimentation

 When the suspended particles are separated under the action of gravity only, it is called plain sedimentation.

 Fine suspended particles and colloidal impurities are not removed by plain sedimentation.
-Particles of sizes 0.006 mm required 10 hours to settled in plain sedimentation.
+Particles of sizes 0.006 mm required 10 hours to settle in plain sedimentation.

 3.1 Purpose of Aeration

-1. To remove taste and odour by gases due to organic decomposition.
+1. To remove taste and odor by gases due to organic decomposition.

 2. To increase the dissolved oxygen.

-3. To remove hydrogen sulphide that causes odour.
+3. To remove hydrogen sulphide that causes odor.

 4. To decrease carbon dioxide in water.

 5. To kill the bacteria to some extent.